BartheS23/HTTPS-Upgrader/README.md

 ![Convert](./icons/UserDoc/convert.png)

-- The **Statistics** button open a new tab where some stats information about the browsing session can be found.
+- The **Statistics** button opens a new tab where some stats information about the browsing session can be found.

   - *Ratio* is the ratio of the total number of HTTP and HTTPS links found on a domain.